Diamond Setting Guide

 Settings are not only meant to secure diamonds in place, but also add visual appeal.
 For example, a classic prong setting minimizes the appearance of metal so you see more of the diamond.
 Other settings are specially designed to create dramatic effect by creating an ‘illusion’ that a diamond is larger, and there are also setting types that reflect more light.
 Learn more about the top setting types here:

-The prong setting is one of the most popular setting types.
-The setting has small metal prongs that are bent over the girdle of the gemstone or diamond.
+The prong setting, which features small metal prongs bent over the girdle of the diamond or gemstone, is one of the most popular setting types.
 Many prefer this setting type for their engagement ring, stud earrings or tennis bracelet, as it allows for the greatest exposure of the diamond and minimizes the appearance of the metal.
 This highlights the diamonds and will also allow more light to pass through, which affects the brilliance of the jewelry.
-For more prong styles, click here.
+Prong settings are designed in a variety of types, which you can view here.